Fauna of Australia: Monotremes and marsupials

 Marsupials with two front teeth (diprotodont) on the lower jaw and syndactyly are classified in the order Diprotodontia, and further into the suborders Vombatiformes, Macropodiformes and Phalangerida.
 The Vombatiformes include the koala and the three species of wombat.
 One of Australia's best-known marsupials, the koala is an arboreal species that feeds on the leaves of various species of eucalyptus.
 Wombats, on the other hand, live on the ground and feed on grasses, sedges and roots.
 Wombats use their diprotodont teeth and powerful claws to dig extensive burrow systems; they are mainly crepuscular and nocturnal.

 The Phalangerida includes six families and 26 species of possum and three families with 53 species of macropod.
 The possums are a diverse group of arboreal marsupials and vary in size from the little pygmy possum, weighing just 7 g, to the cat-sized common ringtail and brushtail possums.
 The sugar and squirrel gliders are common species of gliding possum, found in the eucalypt forests of eastern Australia, while the feathertail glider is the smallest glider species.
 The gliding possums have membranes called "patagia" that extend from the fifth finger of their forelimb back to the first toe of their hind foot.
 These membranes, when outstretched, allow them to glide between trees.

 The macropods are divided into three families: the Hypsiprymnodontidae, with the musky rat-kangaroo as its only member; the Potoroidae, with 11 species; and the Macropodidae, with 45 species.
 Macropods are found in all Australian environments except alpine areas.
-The Potoroidae include the bettongs, potaroos and rat-kangaroos, small species that make nests and carry plant material with their tails.
+The Potoroidae include the bettongs, potoroos and rat-kangaroos, small species that make nests and carry plant material with their tails.
 The Macropodiae include kangaroos, wallabies and associated species; size varies widely within this family.
 Most macropods have large hind legs and long, narrow hind feet, with a distinctive arrangement of four toes, and powerfully muscled tails, which they use to hop around.
 The musky rat-kangaroo is the smallest macropod and the only species that is quadrupedal not bipedal, while the male red kangaroo is the largest, reaching a height of about 2 m and weighing up to 85 kg.